Subscribe

 Danglicious is the only Vietnamese restaurant in East Clark County, according to its website.

 “That was a big part of (our motivation),” Dang said.
-“We decided that we’re not going to compete in Vancouver or Poland, where there are a lot of Vietnamese restaurants already serving those communities.
+“We decided that we’re not going to compete in Vancouver or Portland, where there are a lot of Vietnamese restaurants already serving those communities.
 (Once we discovered that) there was no option in downtown Camas or downtown Washougal, we thought there may be an opportunity.”

 “After we moved to Camas, when we had a craving for Vietnamese food, we really didn’t know where to go, and I feel like a lot of (other) people probably had the same feeling,” Nguyen added.
 “We saw that a lot of Americans were really interested in our Vietnamese food; at my workplace, when I talk about our food, (people say), ‘Yeah, I know I know pho’ or ‘I know the banh mi sandwich’ and those kinds of things.
 I feel like there’s a need for it.”